0hmyTVC15/moon-master-hd/README.md

 - **Title flair:** Projectiles orbit and bounce on the **title screen** for ambiance.
 - **Debug level select:** On the **title screen, press `L`** to open a basic level-select/debug menu.

-## Controls (current defaults)
+## Controls
-- **Move:** Arrow Keys or WASD
+- **Move:** Arrow Keys
-- **Shoot:** Space
+- **Shoot:** Space Bar / X
-- **Jump:** X (enabled in this build)
+- **Jump:** Up Arrow Key
-- **Pause:** P
-- **Debug Level Select:** Press **L** on the title screen
+- **Level Select:** Press **L** on the title screen

 ## Gameplay notes
 - Colliding with enemies **resets your run** (arcade-style).
-- Difficulty **ramps meaningfully after ~Level 25**.
+- Difficulty **ramps meaningfully after ~Level 25** as key will start moving.
 - Levels are lightweight and repeatable; expect increasingly dense bullet patterns and tighter dodging.
-It is hard, but not impossible.
-It has been QC'ed, however it is meant to be comically frustrating and should feel like Cuphead or retro shoot-em ups.
+> Tip: It is hard, but not impossible.
+It is meant to be comically frustrating and should feel like Cuphead or retro shoot-em ups.

 ## How to run / host
 - [Click this link for the most current build](https://htmlpreview.github.io/?https://github.com/0hmyTVC15/moon-master-hd/blob/56b5f483ad93e2909ac3f84eff5756ceacdf4477/builds/ver%201.0.x/moon-master-1.4.2.html)

 ## Known issues / quirks
 - Audio may require an initial input.
 - On some mobile browsers, touch input and on-screen buttons may overlap UI at small sizes.
-This is still being worked on.
+- There may be too many enemies after level 30.
+Waiting for feedback before implimenting change.

 ## Roadmap / nice-to-haves
 - More SFX polish and mix pass
 - Additional enemy patterns after New Game + modes.
 - Optional accessibility toggles (color variants)
 - Optimize save settings
+- Difficulty tweaking
+- QC / Feedback from r/AquaJail

 ## Credits
 - **Design & development:** u/OhmyTVC15
 - Special thanks to friends and r/AquaJail who gave feedback on difficulty, UI layout, and performance.

 ## Legal
 This is a **fan-made parody video game**.
 It is **not affiliated with Adult Swim, Aqua Teen Hunger Force, or any related rights holders.** All references are for parody and educational purposes only.
 This will never be sold, distribute or generate revenue of any kind as an official product in its current form.
-If anyone wants to revise or change the code, please do so (just give me a heads up).